jetoneza/personal_website/README.md

 ## Adding content

-1. In order to add a content, a user admin is needed to login.
-Use the endpoint `POST /api/v1/auth/register` to register a user.
-This uses basic auth.
-Use the values that is provided for the environment variables AUTH_USER and AUTH_PASSWORD.
+1. To add content, an admin user must log in.
+Use the `POST /api/v1/auth/register` endpoint to register a user.
+This uses basic authentication.
+Ensure you use the values provided in the environment variables `AUTH_USER` and `AUTH_PASSWORD`.

 ```
 curl -X POST http://localhost:3000/api/v1/auth/register
    -H "Content-Type: application/x-www-form-urlencoded"
    -d "name=Admin&email=test@email.com&password=testpassword"
    --user "<auth_user>:<auth_password>"
 ```